 - Take a Picture.
 Take and import a Photo from the built-in Camera.

 - Recently Imported.
 Show the recently imported items for quick access.

-Concepts can import text, JPG, PNG and PDF files natively, and PSD through Adobe CC.
+Concepts can import text, JPG, PNG, PSD and PDF files.
 Images are imported to scale onto your canvas.

-Your device’s clipboard is a handy place to store the occasional image, object, color or selection, and you can access the clipboard from multiple places to import items quickly into your drawing.
-Access it from the Gallery, from the top of the Objects list under Import, and from the Import menu under More → Imports.
+Your device’s clipboard is a handy place to store the occasional image, object, or selection, and you can access the clipboard from multiple places to import items quickly into your drawing.
+Access it from the + buttons in the gallery, via the Import button on canvas, or via a tap+hold on any empty area of your canvas.

 Drag & Drop